ulfsri/fsri-compartments-2018/02_Info/README.md

 <img src="_images_for_README/quadrants.jpg" alt="quadrants" width="250"/>

+A vertical array of type K, bare-bead thermocouples was installed in the center of each quadrant.
+Each array contained a total of eight thermocouples that were positioned 25 mm below the ceiling and at 0.3 m increments below the ceiling.

+To measure oxygen concentration, gas sampling probes were positioned 0.6 m and 1.8 m below the ceiling alongside the thermocouple array in each quadrant.

+Total and radiative heat flux to the right side wall were measured by gauges centered along the wall and positioned 0.65 m and 1.3 m below the ceiling.
+Additionally, a pair of gauges at identical heights were used to measure the total heat flux from the fire plume during experiments in which the fuel load was against a wall (i.e., at the corner, back, or side location).
+These two gauges were flush with the interior side of the wall adjacent to the fuel source and were aligned with the centerline of the fire plume.

+Three pressure taps were positioned 0.3 m, 1.2 m, and 2.1 m below the ceiling in the back right corner of the compartment.

-Additionally, during experiments where the fuel was against a wall (i.e., at the corner, back, or side location), heat flux gauges and bi-directional probes (BDPs) were positioned to measure the total heat flux to the adjacent wall along with the gas velocity and temperature within the fire plume.
+Seven bi-directional probes (BDPs) paired with thermocouples were utilized to measure gas velocity through the compartment doorway during open door experiments.
+The probes were horizontally-centered in the doorway and spaced 25 cm apart between the top of the doorway and the floor.
+Additionally, during experiments in which the fuel load was against a wall (i.e., at the corner, back, or side location), two BDPs paired with thermocouples located 0.65 m and 1.3 m below the ceiling were positioned over each fuel load to measure the gas velocity and temperature within the fire plume.